myJW3B/minify/README.md

+Please keep in mind this is an old script I wrote many many years ago, as you can see from where it is forked from.
+No need to redo whats not broken, or search for something better.
+At least right now theres no need to.
+I have done a few changes to bring it up to todays standards some.

 ##PHP's simple Minify
 Compressing and minifying your css and javascript files on the fly.
 This class will update the compressed css or javascript file when a change has been made to one the files being included.
 It will also add `?vers=` to the url with the last time the file was compressed at the end of the string.